 Pie Pan – With a removable bottom a pie pan is a must have in any bakers kitchen also mini moulds for those lovely looking tarts.

 Bundt Pan – For those lovely looking ring/bundt cakes.

 Springform Pans – exteremely uself for those cheesecakes, with detachable bottom and sides.

-Moving over from tins and pans to some disposable stuff u will need.
+Moving over from tins and pans to some disposable stuff you will need.

 Butter Paper/Parchment Paper – For lining your cake tins and cookie trays.
 I personally like parchment paper much much better, its reusable and its non stick in the true term.

-Paper Muffin Liners - who doesn't like to eat muffins served in the cutest of the liners, they make baking muffin a breeze.
+Paper Muffin Liners – who doesn’t like to eat muffins served in the cutest of the liners, they make baking muffins a breeze.

-Slipat - Slipat is something you are allowed to beg people going to US for, its a boon to cookie lovers.
+Slipat – Slipat is something you are allowed to beg people going to US for, its a boon to cookie lovers.
 Absolutely lovely wishlist for cookie bakers.
-Place your cookie on it, bake, remove... place the next batch yup that's it.
+Place your cookie on it, bake, remove and place the next batch!
+Yup that’s it.